Where to Buy:

 • Must be solid Black, Brown, or Navy.

 • Tennis shoes: Solid Black, Solid White, Solid Navy, or Solid Brown.
 Must be a single color without prominent branding, e.g., Nike swoosh, Adidas symbol, etc. Laces must match the shoe color and socks are required with all shoes.
 Tennis shoes or more athletic dress shoes are recommended for P.E. days.

 • Dress shoes: Solid Black, Solid Brown, or Solid Navy in color.
 Shoes must be closed at toe/heel.
 (No strapless ballet flats Kindergarten through First Grade).

 • Prohibited: Sparkles, lights, additional ‘flair’, etc.

 • Prohibited styles: Heels, boots or high-tops of any kind, sandals, clogs, flip flops, or mules.

 • Socks must be Solid Black, Solid White, Solid Brown, or Solid Navy.
+Other than girl’s knee socks, all socks should be no higher than just above ankle.
 Boys are not permitted to wear knee socks.